pybites/pybites.github.io-source/content/guest-create-aws-lambda-layers.md

 Tags: AWS, cloud, lambda, Docker, packages, deployment, Klayers, scikit-learn, AWS cli
 Slug: guest-create-aws-lambda-layers
 Authors: Michael Aydinbas
-summary: I finally managed to get scikit-learn running on the platform.
+Summary: I finally managed to get scikit-learn running on the platform.
 On the way, I learned a lot about AWS Lambda Layers, AWS cli, and AWS cloud infrastructure in general.
 And now it's time I share this knowledge with you.
 In this article you will learn about creating your own AWS Lambda Layer to support any Python package you may need.
 cover: images/featured/pb-article.png

 This article continues where [How to Run External Python Libraries in AWS Cloud](https://pybit.es/aws-lambda-external-libraries.html) ended.